pymupdf/PyMuPDF/docs/textpage.rst

 Structure of Dictionary Outputs
 --------------------------------
-Methods :meth:`TextPage.extractDICT`, :meth:`TextPage.extractJSON`, :meth:`TextPage.extractRAWDICT`, and :meth:`TextPage.extractRAWJSON` return dictionaries, containing the page's text and image content.
+Methods :meth:`TextPage.extractDICT`, :meth:`TextPage.extractJSON`, :meth:`TextPage.extractRAWDICT`, and :meth:`TextPage.extractRAWJSON` return dictionaries, containing the page's vector grphics, text and image content.
 The dictionary structures of all four methods are almost equal.
 They strive to map the text page's information hierarchy of blocks, lines, spans and characters as precisely as possible, by representing each of these by its own sub-dictionary:

-* A **page** consists of a list of **block dictionaries**.
+* A **page** consists of a list of **block dictionaries** for images, vectors and text.
 * A (text) **block** consists of a list of **line dictionaries**.
 * A **line** consists of a list of **span dictionaries**.
 * A **span** either consists of the text itself or, for the RAW variants, a list of **character dictionaries**.